35 Pet Peeves Interior Designers Have About Your Home

 Her recommendation?
 Put your art around five feet off the ground so people can see it easily without straining their necks.

 Those plantation shutters on your windows aren't giving it as much charm as you think.
 "This is one of the only trends I know that costs a fortune, has been around for 30 years, and still makes people feel guilty about ripping them out," says Garrett.

 "Nothing spoils good design more than window treatments that aren't the right size or hung at the wrong height," says Bevan Talbott, residential interior designer with Bevan & Company in Old Greenwich, Connecticut.
 "Curtain rods hung across the window frame, (or even worse, on the window frame!) are like a heavy eye brow and bring the ceiling height down and close in the window."
-Her recommendation instead is to bring the curtain rods closer to the ceiling to make the room feel larger.
+Her recommendation?
+Move the curtain rods closer to the ceiling to make the room feel larger.